 Lombok is an Indonesian island with deep traditions and sunny people.
 The whole island seems relaxed despite its constant growth.
 Local people rely on nature, religion, heritage; they thrive through culture and authenticity.
 I met many people and never spoke to anyone who wasn’t honest, upfront or of false modesty.

 Before going to Lombok I read about colourful and loud wedding ceremonies.
 My friends in Jakarta also advised me to have a closer look when I see one.
 So I hoped that someone on the island will get married.
 We drove everywhere during my time on Lombok.
 I wanted to see and learn as much as possible, but I never saw a couple.
-Not until the very last day, in the afternoon.
+Not until the very last day, late in the afternoon.

 “What is this noise?”
 I wondered while we drove along the street.